-List of most haunted places in North Carolina, USA.
-The top locations in NC to perform real paranormal investigations and for true life scary experiences!
+The most haunted places in North Carolina!
+List of the top haunted places in NC for paranormal investigations and scary experiences!

 |North Carolina State Flag|